diresh-shrestha/diresh.io/content/blog/an-introduction-to-react-hooks.md

 title: "An Introduction to React Hooks"
 date: "2021-01-09"
 image: "react-hooks.jpg"
-description: "A brief and gentle introduction to React Hooks.
-Hooks are functions that allow the user to 'hook into' different React features from function components."
+description: "A brief and gentle introduction to React Hooks. "
 excerpt: "A brief and gentle introduction to React Hooks.
 Hooks are functions that allow the user to 'hook into' different React features from function components."
 ---